 What is a Duty Disability Benefit?
 2

-Eligibility .
-3
+Eligibility 3

-Presumptive Disability .
-4
+Presumptive Disability 4

-How to Apply .
-5
+How to Apply 5

 How is My Claim Approved?
 6

-Benefit Calculation .
-7
+Benefit Calculation 7

 Benefit Offsets and Reductions 8

-Calculation Examples .
-12
+Calculation Examples 12

-Annual Expectations .
-13
+Annual Expectations 13

-Appeal Rights .
-14
+Appeal Rights 14

-Death Benefits .
-15
+Death Benefits 15

-Termination of Benefits .
-17
+Termination of Benefits 17

-Insurance .
-18
+Insurance 18

-Frequently Asked Questions .
-19
+Frequently Asked Questions 19

-Definitions .
-20
+Definitions 20

 ETF has made every effort to ensure that this brochure is current and accurate.
 However, changes in the law or processes since the last revision to this brochure may mean that some details are not current.
 Visit etf.wi.gov to view the most current version of this document.
-Please contact ETF if you have any questions about a particular topic in this brochure.
+Contact ETF if you have any questions about a particular topic in this brochure.

-ETF complies with applicable federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability or sex in the provision of programs, services or employment.
-For more information please view ETF's Notice of Nondiscrimination (ET-8108) available at etf.wi.gov.
+ETF complies with applicable federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, sex, sexual orientation, or gender identity in the provision of programs, services or employment.
+For more information, see ETF's Nondiscrimination and Language Access (ET-8108) available at etf.wi.gov.
 To request this information in another format, call 1-877-533-5020 (toll free).
 We will try to find another way to get the information to you in a usable form.